GriMMJaW/RepData_PeerAssessment1/PA1_template.md

 PEER ASSESSMENT 1
 ==========

-*Note : The .csv data file has to be in the location as the markdownfile.*
+*Note : The .csv data file has to be at the location as the markdownfile while running using knitr and in your working directory while running the code in RStudio.*

+**Following are the important datasets produced :**
+- mydata : The original data read into RStudio.
+- totalsteps : Total number of steps taken each day.
+(Summed over all the intervals in a day).
+- averagesteps : The average number of steps every interval.
+- imputed_dataset : A dataset created after replacing the missing values in the original dataset.
+- imputed_totalsteps : Total number of steps taken each day.
+(For the imputed dataset).
+- imputed_average_steps : The average number of steps every interval.
+(For the imputed dataset).

+**Libraries used:**
+- lattice.
+- plyr.

+**User-Defined Functions:**
+- imputeByFactor : Replaces missing values in a particular column according to the average values in that column averaged over a particular factor.

 **Loading and preprocessing the data:**